approov/quickstart-flutter-elixir-phoenix-channels/README.md

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your backend services originate from trusted versions of your mobile apps.

-This is an Approov integration quickstart example for a mobile app built with Flutter and using a backend with [Elixir Phoenix Channels](https://hexdocs.pm/phoenix/channels.html).
-This quickstart provides the basic steps for integrating Approov into your app.
-A more detailed step-by-step guide using a [Echo Chamber App](https://github.com/approov/quickstart-flutter-elixir-phoenix-channels/blob/master/ECHO-CHAMBER-EXAMPLE.md) is also available.
+This is an Approov integration quickstart for Flutter and using a backend with [Elixir Phoenix Channels](https://hexdocs.pm/phoenix/channels.html).
+Additionally, a step-by-step tutorial guide using a [Echo Chamber App](https://github.com/approov/quickstart-flutter-elixir-phoenix-channels/blob/master/ECHO-CHAMBER-EXAMPLE.md) is also available.

 This package requires Flutter 3 because of the need to execute channel handlers on [background threads](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=ios-channel-objective-c-tab#executing-channel-handlers-on-background-threads), which is only available in the stable channel from Flutter 3.